 How Does The Future Classroom Look Like?

-According to Quora’s answers from teachers, online tools give them precise, clear-cut feedback on how a student is engaging with material.
+According to Quora’s answers from teachers, online tools give them precise, clear-cut feedback on how a student is engaging with the material.
 They can see where students get lost in a lesson and grade assignments with the click of a button.

 If a platform could actually cater content and interaction around the individual user — their speed, their interests, their location — then e-learning could give them the ability to learn whatever they want, from wherever they want.
 E-learning tools provide educators and students with access to resources they wouldn’t have had otherwise, no matter their status or location.
+In general, here are the features that you can include to make a cutting-edge toolkit:

 This is where e-learning and the traditional classroom will one day form a union: compensating for one where the other lacks.
 While e-learning won’t replace traditional classrooms, it will change the way we know them today.
 Not so long ago, we implemented online streaming rooms for one of our clients, Proko.
 It’s kind of like a private Discord.
-A teacher can organize a video call inside the web platform, add students and other administrators, and interact with the screen, adding texts, videos and pictures.
+A teacher can organize a video call inside the web platform, add students and other administrators, and interact with the screen, adding texts, videos, and pictures.
 It’s like a private TV, but with the ability to stream your class on YouTube, Twitch, Facebook, etc.:

 With improved resources and reduced teacher workloads, classrooms can shift to co-learning spaces.
-Students can arrive, learn, engage — all at their own pace in a collaborative environment.
+Students can arrive, learn, and engage — all at their own pace in a collaborative environment.

 And that’s the true goal of education: